About the National Standards for group training organisations

-The Department of Education and Training has extended the requirement that all recognised GTOs in Queensland must be compliant against the National Standards, whether or not the organisations are seeking, or receiving, Joint Group Training Program funding and/or Commonwealth or State Government's group training targeted program funding or incentives.
+All recognised GTOs in Queensland must be compliant against the National Standards, whether or not the organisations are seeking, or receiving, Queensland Group Training Program funding and/or Commonwealth or State Government's group training targeted program funding or incentives.

 Further information and requirements of the Queensland audit arrangements can be found on the